-NC - Use a wide range of vocabulary and develop the appropriate use of historical terms.

-(NC - understand how our knowledge of the past is constructed from a range of sources). ■ To create a Viking saga reflecting what you know about the Vikings.
-(NC - establish clear narratives within and across the periods).
-Summer 1 History : Journeys To know and understand why people undertake journeys.
+Autum ın 2 History : The Vikings To know who the Vikings were and where they came from.
+(NC - understand how our knowledge of the past is constructed from a range of sources).
+To use historical sources to investigate the raid on Lindisfarne.
+(NC - note connections, contrasts and trends).
+To know how the Vikings travelled.
 (NC - develop a chronologically secure knowledge and understanding of British and world history).
+To know when, where and why the Vikings settled in Britain.
+(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
+To present a valid argument for whether King Alfred deserved the title 'Great'.
+(NC - understand how our knowledge of the past is constructed from a range of sources).
+To summarise and reflect on what you know about the Vikings.
+(NC - establish clear narratives within and across the periods). raid, raider, monk, monastery, Viking, sacked, looted, abbey, migrate, settle, overpopulation, inheritance, causes, invader, settler, push and pull factors, significant, Wessex, monarch, cult, runes, longhouses, saga Leif Erikson National Curriculum Key words : chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
+NC - Use a wide range of vocabulary and develop the appropriate use of historic terms.
+History: Journeys Summ To know and understand how explorers viewed the world differently in 1489 to the present day.
+(NC - develop a chronologically secure knowledge and understanding of British and world history).
 To know and understand why Walter Raleigh and others made voyages of exploration in Tudor times.
 (NC - address and devise historical questions about change, cause, similarity, difference and significance).
+To know what life on a Tudor ship would have been like.
+(NC - note connections, contrasts and trends).
 To know and understand why the Irish 3rd class passengers travelled on the Titanic.
 (NC - establish clear narratives within and across the periods).
 To know and understand why the Kindertransport took place.
-(NC - note connections, contrasts and trends).
-To know and understand why people travelled on the Empire Windrush.
-(NC - understand how our knowledge of the past is constructed from a range of sources).
-To know and understand why refugees risk their lives making journeys today.
-(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information). journey, migration, emigration, immigration, migrant, refugee, invader, settler, explorer, impact, voyage, status, Tudor, indigenous, portrait, symbol, adventurer, charter, Edwardian, sentimental, class, fact, opinion, persecution, anti-Semitism, pogrom, Kindertransport, Great Depression, prejudice, discrimination, settle, interpretation, British Empire, calypso, colour-bar, asylum seeker, economic migrant, illegal immigrant Tensing Norgay National Curriculum Key words: chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
+(NC - note connections, contrasts and trends). journey, migration, emigration, immigration, migrant, refugee, invader, settler, explorer, impact, voyage, status, Tudor, indigenous, portrait, symbol, adventurer, charter, Edwardian, sentimental, class, fact, opinion, persecution, anti-Semitism, pogrom, Kindertransport, Great Depression, prejudice, discrimination, settle, interpretation, British Empire, calypso, colour-bar, asylum seeker, economic migrant, illegal immigrant Tensing Norgay National Curriculum Key words: chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
 NC - Use a wide range of vocabulary and develop the appropriate use of historical terms.